-Bankers are essentially mediators for investors and for people who want to sell their investments.
+Bankers are essential mediators for investors and for people who want to sell their investments.
 When a banker accepts funds from a customer, the money is invested in various debt and equity investments with a certain yield.
 Bankers also are responsible for checking what the credit risk is for customers who are trying to get a loan.

 Bankers also are in charge of establishing good relationships with customers, and for planning and delivering sales strategies in banking investments.

 Bankers play a very important role in the economy because people use banks to deposit money and to establish a financial record and credit over time.
 It would take often years or decades for the typical person to save enough money to buy a home or a car, or to start a business.
 Banks provide consumers and businesses with loans so that business can be conducted.
 This helps both the individual, the company and also helps to circulate money in the entire economy.

 Note that the activities of bankers will vary depending on if they are working retail, commercial or corporate banking.

-A common type of banker is an investment banker, who connects business that are in need of money to finance their business or plans to expand, with potential investors who want to provide funding for a rate of return.
+A common type of banker is an investment banker, who connects businesses that is in need of money to finance their business or plans to expand, with potential investors who want to provide funding for a rate of return.